lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 route between two (or more) points.
 They do not further allow you to specify regions through which the route cannot pass.

-### Building a new compactness metric: Human compactness
+### Building a new compactness measure: Human compactness

 Given the difficulties of adapting existing point-based distance metrics to use driving durations, I develop a new measure called *human compactness*.